KiandaBPM/KiandaBPM.github.io/getting-started.md

 Form fields are made with a mobile-first approach giving you a one-time design once and deploy everywhere opportunity.

 By using the **Layout** option under the property panel you will be able to quickly define the layout of your fields or panels within a form.
-Clicking on the **ⱽ** quickly uncovers the layout mode for desktop and for mobile.
+Clicking on the **ⱽ** quickly uncovers the layout mode for desktop and mobile.

 ![Layout mode](images/layout-mode.png)